 Misallocation of capital, and the resulting overproduction, is only part of the problem.
 The other part of the problem is horizontal fracking itself—a drilling method that extracts gas from shale formations.
 With nasty economics.
 It’s an expensive method.
 And once drilled, the well suffers from steep decline rates; after a year or a year-and-a-half, only 10% of the original production might still come to the surface.

 The breakeven price for natural gas under these conditions—and it differs from well to well—is still partially theoretical since horizontally fracked wells have not yet gone through their entire lifecycle.
-Here is a detailed discussion and pricing model.
-The short answer: over $8 per million Btu.
-Even if that number is off, at the current price of $2.53 per million Btu, the industry is still near its point of maximum pain.
+But it’s unlikely to be below $5.00 per million Btu.
+At the current price of $2.53 per million Btu, the industry is still near its point of maximum pain.

 There are consequences.
 Power generators, having switched massively from coal to natural gas, are driving up demand.
 And production has finally seen a bend, a small one, in the curve that had set new highs month after month.
 Now, it’s declining.
 There is a lag between dropping rig count and production.
 The rig count estimates how many new wells are being drilled.
 Even if it dropped to zero next week, production would not immediately be impacted because the current wells would continue to produce.
 Production would then taper off as a function of decline rates per well—and in fracked wells, that lag is expressed in months, not years.